 16 November 2017 – 13 January 2018

-White Cube is pleased to present new work by Christian Marclay.
-This exhibition, his first in Hong Kong, includes a series of unique, large-scale woodcut prints that explore the physical and cultural intersection of sound and vision, reflecting the artist’s ongoing interest in the sonic perception of still images.
+This exhibition, his first in Hong Kong, included a series of unique, large-scale woodcut prints that explore the physical and cultural intersection of sound and vision, reflecting the artist’s ongoing interest in the sonic perception of still images.

 A starting point for this body of work was Norwegian painter Edvard Munch’s lithograph print The Scream (1895), one of the most enduring and recognisable artworks of modernity.
 Like Munch’s iconic image, which depicts a shrieking figure, Marclay’s characters express an existential trauma that is seen but not heard.